coresystemcodev/coresystemcodev.github.io/pages/about.md

 permalink: /about.html
 ---

-We are a small enterprise specializing in co-development and consulting for the gaming industry.
+We specialize in co-development and consulting for the gaming industry.
 Whether you need developers to assist with final polish and bug fixing before release, integrate third-party middleware into your custom game engine, develop new tools and pipelines, optimize code, or port your project to a new platform, we have the expertise to help you achieve your goals and deliver the best version of your project.

 <div class="site-footer"></div>